hasanahmed1810/LaravelEcommerceSite/README.md

-An ecommerce website made using laravel 8 and voyager
+A simple ecommerce website made using laravel 8 and voyager